aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 #.
 The second approach has clear roots in the design of databases.

-Advantage of the first approach: it is close to existing modeling practices; and when ordering of the composite objects and selecting one or more specific objects is not relevant to the application, it works out fine.
+Advantage of the first approach: it is close to existing modeling practices, and when ordering of the composite objects and selecting one or more specific objects is not relevant to the application, it works out fine.

-Advantage of the second approach:
+Advantage of the reference element approach:

-#.  it leads to more concise modeling, especially when the components are not relevant to the definition at hand.
+#.
+It leads to more concise modeling, especially when some components are not relevant to the definition at hand.
 This is illustrated by comparing the variable definitions of ``v_obj1`` and ``v_obj2``.

-#.  expressions that involve a selecting a subset of composite objects (for instance the subset of arcs going into a selected node), can be explicitly formulated as such (by using the index i_arc), instead of relying on the reader to remember that in the index domain condition the restriction is added that it is defined over that set of composite objects (restricting to ``bp_arc(i_nodeFrom,i_nodeTo)``).
+#.
+Expressions that involve selecting a subset of composite objects (for instance the subset of arcs going into a selected node), can be explicitly formulated as such (by using the index i_arc), instead of relying on the reader to remember that in the index domain condition the restriction is added that it is defined over that set of composite objects (restricting to ``bp_arc(i_nodeFrom,i_nodeTo)``).

 Related articles
 --------------------